Tietgen-ITU/thesis/README.md

 ## Acknowledgements

-This project is accomplished with collaboration from Samsung Memory Research Center and supervised by Pinar Tözün, Marcel Weisgut, and Vivek Shah.
+This project is accomplished with collaboration from Samsung Memory Research Center (SMRC) and supervised by Pinar Tözün, Marcel Weisgut, and Vivek Shah.
+[SMRC](https://smrc.biz.samsung.com/)  is an open collaborative space for members of the Samsung Memory Division, partners, and customers to find good software & hardware solutions related to SSDs together.

 ## Building nvmefs 🛠️